JavaScript Notes

 }

-this can be call as walkTheDom(document, function(node){console.log(node);})
+this can be call as walkTheDom(document, function(node){console.log(node);}) in the debugger.

 Comments